corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-- _type = ‘SingleChoice’_
+- `type = ‘SingleChoice’`

-    Renders as a checkbox with value stored as T/F
+   - Description:    Renders as a checkbox with value stored as T/F

 <!-- div:right-panel -->
 <!-- tabs:start -->